 Cisplatin is usually administered intravenously.
 The nurse or technician will hook up a bag to your arm; the cisplatin is dissolved in salt water - the saline solution common to many drug deliveries.
-The patient is hooked up to the bag for a half hour to two hours and cisplatin drips in at approximately 1 mg/minute the infusion rate and regimen is established by the oncologist.
+The patient is hooked up to the bag for a half hour to two hours and cisplatin drips in at approximately 1 mg/minute; the infusion rate and regimen is established by the oncologist.
 Depending on the type and location of the tumor, cisplatin can be given by intra-arterial and intraperitoneal methods.
-Intraarterial administration is given for liver cancer.
+Cisplatin is not given orally and would not work if given orally.
+It is not given dermally.

 Treatment of ovarian cancer involves putting the cisplatin into the peritoneal cavity rather than a blood vessel.
 The type and extent of a cancer determines the exact dose and schedule of administering the drug.
 Intraperitoneal administration generally results in a lower peak blood plasma concentration of the drug than intravenous administration does.